bow/abifpy/README.rst

 The module can be used with Biopython if it is installed.
 It provides the following methods::

-    yummy.seqrecord()   # returns a SeqRecord object of the trace file yummy.write()       # writes a fasta file of the trace file
+    yummy.write()       # writes a fasta file of the trace file yummy.trim()        # trims the sequence using Richard Mott's algorithm (used in phred) yummy.seqrecord()   # returns a SeqRecord object of the trace file

 License
 =======